intel/cri-resource-manager/cmd/memtierd/README.md

 - `filteraddressrangesizemax` specifies the maximum length for address ranges which DAMON reports having similar access pattern.
-Limiting the size ignores (most) cases where DAMON reports accesses in non-contiguous virtual address ranges, and cases where the address range is condered to be too large to be accurate.
+Limiting the size ignores most cases where DAMON reports accesses in non-contiguous virtual address ranges, and cases where the address range is condered to be too large to be accurate.
 Value -1 is unlimited.
 The default is 33554432 (that is 32 MB).

-While parameters above configure the DAMON tracker in memtierd, parameters below are direct pass-through parameters to the DAMON configuration interface, both sysfs and debugfs.
+While parameters above configure the DAMON tracker in memtierd, parameters below are direct pass-through parameters to DAMON configuration interfaces, both sysfs and debugfs.
 Refer to monitoring attributes the [DAMON documentation](https://docs.kernel.org/admin-guide/mm/damon/usage.html) for more information.